Spencer Brown (running back)

-Spencer Brown (born November 13, 1998) is an American football running back for the Carolina Panthers of the National Football League (NFL).
-He played college football at Alabama Birmingham and holds multiple school career rushing records.
-He was signed by the Panthers as an undrafted free agent in 2021.
+Spencer Brown (born November 13, 1998) is an American professional football running back for the Toronto Argonauts of the Canadian Football League (CFL).
+He played college football at UAB and holds multiple school career rushing records.
+He was signed by the Carolina Panthers as an undrafted free agent in 2021.

-Early years
+Early life

 Spencer was born and raised in Birmingham, Alabama, and attended Mortimer Jordan High School.
 As a senior he was selected to the first-team All-Birmingham list after he rushed for 1,972 yards on 304 carries and tallied 33 total touchdowns.
-Brown was ranked as a two-star high school prospect by 247sports.
+Brown was ranked as a two-star high school prospect by 247Sports.

 College career

 As a true freshman at UAB in 2017, Brown appeared in all 13 games and made nine starts.
 He rushed for 1329 yards, which was the third-most yards in school history and added 10 touchdowns.
 He broke Jordan Howard's freshman rushing record in his eighth game.
 On November 4, 2017, he scored three touchdowns in a game against Rice.
 Had his first career 100-yard rushing game in week 2 against Ball State with 151 yards on 17 carries.
-He was named to the FWAA Freshman All-America Team, named Conference USA's Freshman of the Year, second-team All-Conference, and named to the Doak Walker Award watchlist.
+He was named to the Football Writers Association of America Freshman All-America Team, named Conference USA (C-USA)'s Freshman of the Year, second-team All-C-USA, and named to the Doak Walker Award watchlist.

-As a sophomore, Brown was named first-team All-Conference USA and awarded the Conference USA Championship Game MVP award.
+As a sophomore, Brown was named first-team All-C-USA and awarded the C-USA Championship Game MVP award.
 He set a school record with 16 touchdowns and rushed for 1,227 yards.
 In 2019, Brown became UAB's career rushing leader and set the school record for 100-yard rushing games as he had rushed for 100 yards for the 13th time.
-As a senior, Brown again won the Conference USA Championship Game MVP award and became UAB's all time rushing touchdown leader.
-He is the only player in Conference USA history to be named Conference USA Championship Game MVP twice.
+As a senior, Brown again won the C-USA Championship Game MVP award and became UAB's all time rushing touchdown leader.
+He is the only player in C-USA history to be named C-USA Championship Game MVP twice.
 He finished his collegiate career second among active players in rushing yards and was one of two players to have eclipsed 4,000 career rushing yards.